 The input and display of the Channel A amplitude value have two formats: Vpp and Vrms.
-In RMS format mode, press key [Menu] to switch the format to Vpp.
-In peak-to-peak format mode, press key [Ampl] to switch the format to Vrms.
+Press keys [Shift] [Vpp] after numeric input to input and display amplitude peak-to-peak value.
+Press keys [Shift] [Vrms] after numeric input to input and display amplitude true RMS value.
 The displayed amplitude value varies with the format conversion simultaneously.

 Although the amplitude value has two formats, the instrument still uses the peak-to-peak format internally and makes the format conversion on the data input and the data display.
 Due to the limitation of the amplitude resolution, there is a difference between the format conversions.
 For example, if the Vpp of sine wave is 1Vpp, the Vrms conversion value is 0.353 Vrms.
 If the Vrms of sine wave is 0.353Vrms, the Vpp conversion value is 0.998Vpp.
 In most of cases, this difference is within the error range.
-The Vrms format can only be used at the "CHA Alone" mode and the waveform selected as sine wave.
+If the square waveform is selected, the conversion factor is 2.
+The Vrms format can only be used at the "CHA Alone" mode and the waveform selected as sine or square wave.
 For other operations and waveforms, only peak-to-peak format can be used.